NGSolve/ngsPETSc/docs/src/PETScSNES/hyperelasticity.py.rst

    * - PETSc SNES
      - 10

-This suggests that while NGS non-linear solver when finely tuned performs as well as PETSc SNES, it is more sensitive to the choice of the damping factor.
+This suggests that while NGSolve's non-linear solver when finely tuned performs as well as PETSc SNES, it is more sensitive to the choice of the damping factor.
 In this case, a damping factor of 0.3 was found to be the best choice.

+.. video:: ./twistedBeam.mp4
+    :width: 600
+    :height: 400
+    :loop: